Configure Azure Key Vault integration for SQL Server on Azure VMs (Resource Manager)

 New-AzKeyVault -VaultName 'ContosoKeyVault' -ResourceGroupName 'ContosoResourceGroup' -Location 'East Asia'

 When you get to the Create a key vault step, note the returned vaultUri property, which is the key vault URL.
-In the example provided in that step, shown below, the key vault name is ContosoKeyVault, therefore the key vault URL would be
+In the example provided in that step, shown later, the key vault name is ContosoKeyVault, therefore the key vault URL would be

 The key vault URL is assigned later to the $akvURL parameter in the PowerShell script to enable Azure Key Vault Integration.